metacpan/metacpan-cpan-extracted/distros/G/Geo-Coder-Free/README.md

 optionally set the environment variable WHOSONFIRST\_HOME to point to an empty directory and download the data using [https://github.com/nigelhorne/NJH-Snippets/blob/master/bin/wof-sqlite-download](https://github.com/nigelhorne/NJH-Snippets/blob/master/bin/wof-sqlite-download).
 You do not need to download the MaxMind data, that will be downloaded automatically.

+You will need to create the database used by Geo::Coder::Free.
+In the bin directory there are some helper scripts to do this.
+You will need to tailor them to your set up, but that's not that hard as the scripts are trivial

+1\.
+Download\_databases - this will download the WhosOnFirst and Openaddr databases.
+The Makefile.PL file will download the MaxMind database.
+2\. create\_db - this creates the database used by G:C:F.
+It's called openaddr.sql,
+but that's historical before I added the WhosOnFirst database.
+The names are a bit of a mess because of that.
+I should rename it, though it doesn't contain the Maxmind data.
+3\. create\_sqlite - converts the Maxmind database from CSV to SQLite.

+See the comment at the start of createdatabase.PL for further reading.

 # MORE INFORMATION

 I've written a few Perl related Genealogy programs including gedcom ([https://github.com/nigelhorne/gedcom](https://github.com/nigelhorne/gedcom))